Venue: Design Exchange

 The day will close with a roundtable focused on the future of architectural practice and education in Canada.

-Toon Dreessen, FRAIC, OAA, AIA, LEED AP, President and Architect, Architects DCA
+Toon Dreessen, FRAIC, President and Architect, Architects DCA, Ottawa

-Ksenia Eic, MRAIC, Architect, RAIC Emerging Practitioners Steering Committee
+Ksenia Eic, MRAIC, Architect, Taylor Architecture Group; RAIC Emerging Practitioners Committee, Ottawa

-Omar Gandhi, MRAIC, Architect + Owner, Omar Gandhi Architecture
+Omar Gandhi, MRAIC, Architect and Owner, Omar Gandhi Architecture, Halifax

-Andrew King, FRAIC, Senior Partner and Design Principal at Lemay, Adjunct Professor at McGill School of Architecture
+Andrew King, FRAIC, Senior Partner and Design Principal, Lemay; Adjunct Professor, School of Architecture, McGill University

-Lisa Landrum, MRAIC, PhD, Associate Dean (Research), Associate Head, Associate Professor, Department of Architecture, University of Manitoba
+Lisa Landrum, MRAIC, Associate Dean (Research), Associate Head and Associate Professor, Department of Architecture, University of Manitoba

-Ana Maria Llanos, Architect + Principal, Diamond Schmitt Architects
+Ana Maria Llanos, Architect and Principal, Diamond Schmitt Architects, Vancouver

-Richard Sommers, Dean of the University of Toronto John H. Daniels Faculty of Architecture, Landscape, and Design
+Richard Sommer, Dean and Professor, John H. Daniels Faculty of Architecture, Landscape, and Design, University of Toronto

 Registration for POP // CAN // CRIT is available as a stand-alone event (“Special Event ONLY”) or in conjunction with RAIC Festival 2019.
 All registrations will include online access to the event recording for one year and a RAIC Continuing Education Certificate of Attendance.